TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Team_Spirit/Team_Spirit_Detail_Design.md

 Drain:

 The drain terminal of the MOSFET is connected to the positive terminal of the LED's.
-The drain terminal's maximum output characteristics from the D terminal are 30A, at 60V.
+The drain terminal's maximum output characteristics are 30A, at 60V.
+The minimum drain current is 25 &mu;A, the minimum drain voltage is 1.5 volts.

 Source:

 The source terminal of the MOSFET is connected to the common terminal of the circuit.
+The minimum source current is 10 &mu;A and the minimum voltage is 1.5 V. The maximum current is 30 A and the maximum voltage is 60 A.

 Gate:

-The gate terminal of the MOSFET is controlled by a 5V signal from the microcontroller.
+The gate terminal of the MOSFET is controlled by a signal from the microcontroller.
 The gate terminal controls current flow from the drain terminal of the MOSFET.
+The Gate terminal may recieve a minimum of 1 volt and a maximum of 10 volts; it will be operated at volts.
+The minimum current applied to the gate terminal of the NMOS is 31 mA.

 ![Alt text](https://github.com/cebttu/CapstoneTeam1/blob/LiamCounasse-signoff-Team_Spirit/Documentation/Signoffs/Team_Spirit/nmos.PNG)